Getting Started with Hierarchy Budget

 • 10% satisfied in self-actualization needs

-The pyramid doesn’t show where you “are” - it shows how your resources are distributed across these simultaneously active needs.
+The hierarchy doesn’t show where you “are” - it shows how your resources are distributed across these simultaneously active needs.

 Enter actual spending amounts as the month progresses.
-The pyramid reveals:
+The hierarchy reveals:

 • How much of each level’s budget you’re actually using